Misunderstood Metrics: Google Analytics 4 Sessions

-People moving from Universal Analytics to Google Analytics 4 will be baffled when they try to compare session metrics between the two systems, because they will be very different by design.
+As people dig into the metrics in Google Analytics 4 for website tracking, they discover that the session counts can sometimes be confusing.
+My recommendation: stop focusing on sessions — focus on user engagement with your content instead.
 The number of sessions in a day has become almost meaningless, and that metric should not appear in a prominent location in any report.

 Sessions Without Page Views

-Universal Analytics was designed back in the day that people opened a browser, navigated to a web site, possibly looking at more than one page and then closed it.
-That is not how people browse today – they have a browser open all the time, opening new tabs to various pages that they may come back to read at some later time (or date) and eventually close.
+The problem is that people don’t actually ‘surf the web’ that way today – they have a browser open all the time, opening new tabs to various pages that they may come back to read at some later time (or date) and eventually close.
+Browser technology has changed over time as well, and now provides the ability to capture a number of actions, including closing a tab.

 Sessions With No Session_Start Event